halpz/re3/README.md

 and was picked up again and pushed to github in May 2019.
 At the time I (aap) had reversed around 10k lines of code and estimated the final game to have around 200-250k.
-Others quickly joined the effort and we made very quick progress throughout the summer of 2019 after which the pace slowed down a bit.
+Others quickly joined the effort (Fire_Head, shfil, erorcun and Nick007J in time order, and Serge a bit later) and we made very quick progress throughout the summer of 2019 after which the pace slowed down a bit.